wendyverdonk93/docs/content/integrations/ecommerce-integrations/magento1/manual.md

 {{% introduction_plugin "Magento 1" %}}

 {{< blue-notice >}}
 MultiSafepay supports most functionalities of Magento.
-If you have any questions about the services we offer, do not hesitate to contact us at <integration@multisafepay.com>
+If you have any questions about the services we offer, email our Integration Team at <integration@multisafepay.com>
 {{< /blue-notice >}}

 ### 1. Requirements